 With regard to ESG evaluation and investment, it is important to have both expertise in environmental and social aspects of ESG and expertise in financial aspects.
 The Technical Committee also pointed out that the market as a whole does not necessarily have sufficient human resources with such expertise.
-The report recommends that it is important for the authorities to promote improvement of the market as a whole in collaboration with private-sector entities, and that it is also important for evaluation providers to take measures including the development of internal human resources as well as the utilization of external expertise as necessary.
+The Technical Committee's report recommends that it is important for the authorities to promote improvement of the market as a whole in collaboration with private-sector entities.
+This Code stipulates that it is also important for evaluation providers to take measures including the development of internal human resources as well as the utilization of external expertise as necessary.